danielsGitStuff/mel/README.md

   - there is no creation time for files
 - databasing is different
   - your API is similar to that of jdbc but different, so your must manufacture an abstraction layer if you want your stuff to run with both
-  - you only got a 4 data types: Long, Double, String, byte[]
+  - you only got 4 data types: Long, Double, String, byte[]
   - database black hole: you can insert big things into a column but then cannot read it because "Row too big to fit into CursorWindow" (WTF??)
 - file modification data is limited to seconds not milliseconds
 - different devices come with different command line tools though on the same Android version
+  - some programs like `find` may accept your parameters but silently ignore them: `mindepth` for example
 - your background service might get killed at any time

 In Java I only found one thing that is broken: the file watch service that watches folders for changes:
-It neither delivers complete nor correct results on an Platform.
-All you can rely on is that something has happened.
+It neither delivers complete nor correct results on any Platform.
+All you can rely on is that something had happened.